Open Journal project: final report to eLib

 by a nucleus of participants if it is to withstand such challenges, and

 Tackling diverse agendas: impact of exit strategy.
 Superficially

-a project involving two types of partner, research groups and publishers,
+a project involving two types of partner, developer groups and publishers,

 would not appear to be especially diverse.
 But publishers have been described